ProjectPythia/pythia-foundations/preamble/how-to-use.md

-The simplest way to interact with a Jupyter Notebook is through [Binder](https://mybinder.org/), which enables the execution of a Jupyter Book in the cloud.
+The simplest way to interact with a Jupyter Notebook is through [Binder](https://mybinder.org/), which enables the execution of a Jupyter Notebook in the cloud.
 The details of how this works are not important for now.
 All you need to know is how to launch a Pythia Foundations book chapter via Binder.
-Simply navigate your mouse to the top right corner of the book chapter you are viewing and click on the rocket ship icon, (see figure below), and be sure to select “launch Binder”.
+Simply navigate your mouse to the top right corner of the book chapter you are viewing and click on the rocket ship icon, (see figure below), and be sure to select “Launch Binder”.
 After a moment you should be presented with a notebook that you can interact with.
-I.e. you’ll be able to execute and even change the example programs.
-You’ll see that the code cells have no output at first, until you execute them by pressing {kbd}`Shift`\+{kbd}`Enter`.
+You’ll be able to execute code and even change the example programs.
+At first the code cells have no output, until you execute them by pressing {kbd}`Shift`\+{kbd}`Enter`.
 Complete details on how to interact with a live Jupyter notebook are described in [Getting Started with Jupyter](https://foundations.projectpythia.org/foundations/getting-started-jupyter.html).